-- You product needs to be downloadable from an Eclipse p2 update site.
-Your listing on Marketplace requires the url to that Update Site.
+- Your product needs to be downloadable from an Eclipse p2 update site.
+Your listing on Marketplace requires the URL to that Update Site.

 - You need to define the default installation of your product from this update site.
 A default installation consists of 1 or more installable features, which are identified by Feature IDs.
 You will need to specify these default Feature IDs in your Marketplace listing.
 More details on what to provide for this field can be found below

 - We recommend you then test your information with a current version of the Marketplace client.
 The Marketplace Client is available in any Eclipse Package built for Helios (3.6) or later Eclipse Downloads.
 You can find the Marketplace Client by going to Help->Eclipse Marketplace

 *For more information on which listings are displayed through the Marketplace Client please see the Marketplace client content inclusion policy.

 Feature IDs are used by the Eclipse Marketplace Client (MPC) to determine which features to install for your listing.
 These IDs are key in making sure that the MPC is able to install your products successfully.

 You can find these IDs by opening the site.xml file at the root of your Eclipse Update site.
 Inside this file, you will find a list of <feature> tags for each of the features present on your Update Site.
 Please provide the feature id string for each feature that should be installed by default for your product.